braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/privacy_manifest.md

 Apple defines "tracking data" as data collected in your app about an end-user or device that's linked to Third-Party Data (such as targeted advertising), or a data broker.
 For a complete definition with examples, see [Apple: Tracking](https://developer.apple.com/app-store/app-privacy-details/#user-tracking).

 By default, the Braze SDK does not collect tracking data.
-However, depending on your Braze SDK configuration, you may be required to add a privacy manifest to your app.
+However, depending on your Braze SDK configuration, you may be required to specify this data in your app's privacy manifest.

 ## What is a privacy manifest?

 A privacy manifest is a file in your Xcode project that describes the reason your app and third-party SDKs collect data, along with the data-collection method.
 Each of your third-party SDKs that track data require its own privacy manifest file.
 When you [create your app's privacy report](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests#4239187), these privacy manifest files are automatically aggregated into a single report.

-When an end-user launches your app for the first time, your app's privacy report will be used to generate an Ad Tracking Transparency agreement.
-Starting with iOS 17.2, Apple will block all tracking data in your app until the end-user accepts this agreement.
+Starting with iOS 17.2, Apple will block all declared tracking endpoints in your app until the end-user accepts the Ad Tracking Transparency prompt.
+Braze has added a new tracking endpoint that will automatically route declared tracking data, while keeping all non-tracking 1st party data to the original endpoint.

 ## Declaring Braze tracking data

 ### Step 1: Review your current policies

 Review your Braze SDK's current data-collection policies with your legal team to determine whether your app collects tracking data [as defined by Apple](#what-is-tracking-data).
-If you're not collecting any tracking data, you don't need to add a privacy manifest at this time.
+If you're not collecting any tracking data, you don't need to customize your privacy manifest for Braze at this time.
 For more information about the Braze SDK's data-collection policies, see [SDK data collection]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/sdk_data_collection/).

 {% alert important %}
 If any of your non-Braze SDKs collect tracking data, you'll need to review those policies separately.